SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/install-collector/linux.md

 1. On the OpenTelemetry Collection page, click **Add Collector**.
 1. On the left panel, select **Linux** as the platform.<br/> <img src={useBaseUrl('img/send-data/opentelemetry-collector/linux-terminal.png')} alt="linux-terminal" style={{border: '1px solid gray'}} width="900"/>
 1. Select/create installation token and customize your tags.
-1. (Optional) In the **Collector Settings**, select **Ephemeral** checkbox to auto-delete your collector after 12 hours and select **Locally Manage Collector** checkbox if you want to configure, maintain, and monitor collector locally.
+1. (Optional) In the **Collector Settings**, select the **Ephemeral** checkbox to auto-delete your collector after 12 hours, and select the **Locally Manage Collector** checkbox if you want to configure, maintain, and monitor your collector locally.
 1. Copy the command and execute it in your system terminal where the collector needs to be installed.<br/> <img src={useBaseUrl('img/send-data/opentelemetry-collector/linux-terminal-installation.png')} alt="execute command in terminal" width="900"/>
 1. Wait for the installation process to complete, then click **Next** to proceed.